Latent Space Smoothing for Individually Fair Representations: Experiments

 \section{Experiments}

-We now present experimental evaluation of LASSI.
-Our key findings are that: (i) LASSI reliably enforces individual fairness and keeps accuracy high, (ii) LASSI is applicable to a wide range of sensitive attributes, (iii) guarantees of LASSI obtained using generative models can transfer to real-world.
+We now evaluate LASSI and present the key findings: (i) LASSI enforces individual fairness and keeps accuracy high, (ii) LASSI handles various sensitive attributes and attribute vectors, and (iii) LASSI representations transfer to unseen tasks.